bondhan/LuaSmartCardLibrary/README.md

 # LuaSmartCardLibrary
 Smart Card Library for LUA

-This is a quick hack for development/scripting smartcard based on lua
+This is a quick hack for development/scripting smartcard based on lua, user friendly debugging with ZeroBrane or others

 Based on:
 1. CardPeek

 2. Smart Card Digging Utilities,PC/SC Wrappers (Ilya O. Levin, http://www.literatecode.com)

 3. Others

 # Installations
 1. Download all the files